-• Epsom Campus (except Flexi Learning: see below): A109A (The Assignment Centre located at the Education and Social Work Student Centre in A Block is open Monday - Friday, from 9.30am - 4pm during semester, and reduced hours during semester breaks).
+Epsom Campus A109A (The Assignment Centre located at the Education and Social Work Student Centre in A Block is open Monday - Friday, from 9.30am - 4pm during semester, and reduced hours during semester breaks).

-Drop box located in Student Centre; after-hours drop box located beside the main entrance.
+Drop box located in Student Centre; after-hours drop box located beside the main entrance to A Block.

-The Assignment Centre will send an automated email to students to confirm receipt of assignments for nonelectronic submission only.
+The Assignment Centre will send an automated email to students to confirm receipt of assignments for non-electronic submission only.